FancyGrid/awesome-grid/README.md

 * [DevExpress](http://js.devexpress.com/) - huge framework.
 It has Angular, Angular 2, Knockout, .NET versions.
 * [DHTMLX](http://dhtmlx.com/) - one of the oldest framework.
 A bit out of date with old API.
 * [JQWidgets](http://www.jqwidgets.com/) - jQuery based UI library with full list of widgets.
 * [Sencha](http://sencha.com/) - The biggest JavaScript Framework.
 Robust API.
-It is the most serios market solution for developing  CRM/ERP systems.
-Since big default size it is used only for Single Page complex solutions.
+It is the most serious market solution for developing  CRM/ERP systems.
+Since big default size it is used only for SP complex solutions.
 No jQuery and AngularJS intregrations.
 It has material design theme since 6.2 version.
-There is .Net version as outside product - [Ext.next](http://ext.net/).
+There is .Net version as outside product - [Ext.Net](http://ext.net/).
 * [SmartClient](http://www.smartclient.com/) - the oldest one project.
 Sorely old API, but many features.
-* [Telerik](http://www.telerik.com/) - provide Kendo UI JS framework.
+* [Telerik](http://www.telerik.com/) - Telerik provides Kendo UI JS framework.
 Variety of widgets.
 It has .Net version.
 It does not have AngularJS version.
 * [Webix](http://webix.com/) - variety of widgets, has Backbone.js, AngularJS, .NET versions.

 ---